oduameh/Hyper-docs/Troubleshooting and considerations.md

 ### Log rotation example

-Here’s a example in the mediator how to set up log rotation in your Docker Compose configuration:
+Here’s an example from the mediator service that shows how to configure log rotation in your Docker Compose file:

 1. Open your docker-compose.yml file.
 2. Add or update the logging configuration under your service definition.
 For example: